County Route 571 (New Jersey): Ocean and Monmouth counties

-At the CR 537 intersection, CR 526/CR 571 continues into Millstone Township in Monmouth County and continues northwest through more forested areas of homes before CR 526 splits from CR 571 by heading west.
-CR 571 heads north along Millstone Road and comes to the junction with CR 524.
-Here, the route turns west to join CR 524 on Stage Coach Road, making a turn to the north at an intersection with Red Valley Road/Spring Road.
+At the intersection of Monmouth Road (CR 537, CR 526/CR 571 continues into Millstone Township in Monmouth County and continues northwest through more forested areas of homes before CR 526 splits from CR 571 by heading west on Trenton-Lakewood Road.
+CR 571 heads north along Millstone Road and comes to the intersection of Stagecoach Road (CR 524).
+Here, the route turns west to join CR 524 on Stagecoach Road, making a turn to the north at an intersection of Red Valley Road/Spring Road.
 The routes make a sharp turn to the southwest before CR 571 splits from CR 524 by heading north on Rising Sun Tavern Road.
 The route runs through forests with some homes and farms, curving to the northwest and entering Roosevelt, where it becomes Clarksburg Road and continues through wooded areas with some homes.
 CR 571 turns north onto South Rochdale Avenue and passes more residences.
-The route crosses back into Millstone Township and heads into areas of farmland and woodland, turning northwest at the CR 1 junction.
+The route crosses back into Millstone Township and heads into areas of farmland and woodland, turning northwest at the intersection of Perrineville Road (CR 1).